Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 ## Post Sanity Check from RGW->NS Setup

-The objective in this section is to verify the communication between the RGW->NS (2) and the NS->AS (3) shown in the figure:
+The objective in this section is to verify the communication between the RGW->NS (2) as shown in the figure:

 <p align="center">
   <img width="760" height="300" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig14.png?raw=true">